lamessad/HVPSUM/README.md

 ## 3. Apply the HVPSUM

-- This package operates in two distinct modes, and the required **inputs** depend on the selected mode:
+- This r package performs the following steps:
+  - 1. If `ldsc_env_path`, `ldsc_exe_path`, and `ld_path` are provided,
+        it runs the LDSC analysis to generate heritability and genetic covariance estimates.
+  - 2. If precomputed data is provided for `h21_data`, `h22_data`, and
+        `gencov_data`, these are used directly.
+  - 3. It calculates corrected heritability, genetic covariance, and correlation, along with their associated p-values.
+  - 4. It outputs the estimates, standard errors, and p-values for the corrected and uncorrected quantities.

-- 1.  `**LDSC Mode**`: In this mode, the package performs LDSC analysis to compute delete values for the input summary statistics.
+- 1.  `LDSC Mode`: In this mode, the package performs LDSC analysis to compute delete values for the input summary statistics.
 The following inputs must be provided:

   - `ldsc_env_path`: Path to the LDSC environment.